 I’ve met people who don’t love flamenco, but do love flamenco guitar.
 And I totally understand.
 I became hooked on flamenco largely because of flamenco guitar.
 This is how it goes: you start listening profusely to Paco de Lucía’s Entre dos aguas and next thing you know, you’re spending 90% of your waking time thinking about, practising and listening to flamenco.
+Just like that!

 In other words, you’re hooked.

 The world of flamenco guitar is fascinating, sometimes confusing and always exhilarating.
 So if you’ve become intrigued by flamenco guitar, here is some info – and some album recommendations – that will hopefully help you understand and enjoy it more.